zhixue/EUPAN3/README.md

-# TGSEUPAN
+# EUPAN3

 ## 1. Introduction
-TGSEUPAN is a Third Generation Sequencing EUkaryote Pan-genome ANalysis toolkit.
+EUPAN3 is a EUkaryote Pan-genome ANalysis toolkit for 3rd generation sequencing.

 ## 2. Install